flayzer1/DarkSystem/README.md

 It can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145)<br>

 # Converting to .phar
-- 1. Download DevTools plugin.
+- Download DevTools plugin.
-- 2. Start your server
+- Start your server
-- 3. Run _makeserver_ command in console.
+- Run '_makeserver_' command in console.

 It will drop DarkSystem.phar into DevTools folder.